MyeonggyunPark/pf2_market/README.md

 - Entire index page refactored to Tailwind-based card layout
 - Reusable button, input, notification and layout components
+- Responsive layouts for auth, profile, and item pages with mobile-friendly spacing and typography

 ### Environment-based config